Boccadasse: History

 According to an old legend, the village was founded around the year 1000 by Spaniard fishermen who, in the middle of a storm, took shelter in the bay.
 From the name of the captain (De Odero or Donderos), would have derived the Italian surname Dodero, still today common in the area.

 The village of Boccadasse, now part of the neighbourhood of Albaro, in the past was within the territory managed by San Francesco d'Albaro from which depended on administratively.
 Until the 19th century, San Francesco d'Albaro was rural municipality and Boccadasse was one of its periferic attachment, characterised by its outlet onto the sea.

 With the Regio Decreto n.
 1638, on 26 October 1873, Boccadasse became part of the aggregation forming the municipality of Genoa along with the now neighbourhoods of San Martino d'Albaro, Foce, Marassi, Staglieno and San Fruttuoso.

 The building expansion of the 20th century changed the look of the area around the bay, making it a residential neighbourhood, but, thanks to its periferic location, it conserved its original urban structure.

 It is also thought that Boccadasse is connected to the city of Buenos Aires, Argentina where, many Genoese emigrants moved to since the 1830s, setting in La Boca.
-In 1882, the inhabitants of the barrio of La Boca, proclaimed themselves part of Repùblica de la Boca placing up the Genoese flag and formed an independent territory within Argentina, before being defeated by general Julio Argentino Roca.
-The name of the Argentinian barrio recalls the one of the Genoese village but there are no certain sources about the subject.
+In 1882, the inhabitants of the barrio of La Boca, proclaimed themselves part of Repùblica de la Boca raising the Genoese flag and formed an independent territory within Argentina, before being defeated by general Julio Argentino Roca.
+The name of the Argentinian barrio recalls one of the Genoese villages but there are no certain sources about the subject.

 Culture

 Music

-The Italian songwriter Gino Paoli who lived in Boccadasse, in Salita Santa Chiara, remembered the old village in the song La Gatta (without explicitly mentioning the name).
+The Italian songwriter Gino Paoli who lived in Boccadasse, in Salita Santa Chiara, remembered the old village in the song "La Gatta" (without explicitly mentioning the name).
 He also wrote and sang an anonymous song (named, indeed, Boccadasse) which is part of the 2004 album Ti ricordi?
 No non mi ricordo made with Ornella Vanoni.